emacstheviking/Hitoban/README.md

 You can also use the makefile : `cd [Hitoban sources directory] && make`

-To launch the tests will building : `make tests`
+To launch the tests while building : `make tests`

 # What's new